 There are plenty of resources to help you find your first job after the military.
 Consider using these services to search and prepare for that first role.

-- Your branch’s transition assistance program provides transition support for severely injured service members in each branch.
+- The military’s Transition Assistance Program provides transition support for severely injured service members in each branch.
 For more information, contact your installation TAP office.

-- The Department of Veterans Affairs provides vocational training and certifications and help with the job search.
+- The Department of Veterans Affairs provides vocational training and certifications, and help with your job search.

 Support going forward

 Because of the sacrifices you’ve made, you’re entitled to many benefits during your transition from active-duty military to civilian life.
 The road ahead is lined with support from Military OneSource and its many resources, from medical services and education, to caregivers and counseling.
 If you have questions, reach out.
 Consultants are available 24/7/365 to help you find the resources you need to thrive.
 Call 800-342-9647, use OCONUS dialing options, or schedule a live chat